joselfonseca/laravel-api/readme.md

 ## Dingo/Api

 This started kit has already set up [dingo/api](https://github.com/dingo/api) to manage routes, requests, responses, protecting endpoint, versioning and much more, for more details please visit [https://github.com/dingo/api](https://github.com/dingo/api)

+## Tests

+Navigate to the project root and run `vendor/bin/phpunit` after installing all the composer dependencies and after the .env file was created.

 ## License